 I remember poring over the photographs with a mixture of curiosity and envy.
 I felt like I was participating in the joy of having a completely personal area that was filled with the promise of great work.

-If your desk (like mine) is an ongoing project, then here are nine suggestions for filling those precious pockets of remaining space.
+So if your desk (like mine) is an ongoing project, here are nine suggestions for filling those precious pockets of remaining space.

 Full disclosure: Where appropriate, I’ve included affiliate links to the products I recommend.
 Whenever you click on one of these links, I get a small commission, which helps me keep FreelanceHappy.com going.
 I’ll only ever recommend a product that I’ve personally tested and believe in.
 Click on the image if you want to buy an item.

 1. Desk Cable Clips

 If I were only allowed to pick one thing from this list, it would be a case of cable clips.
-I think these little blobs of silicon rank as one of society’s greatest achievements, easily surpassing agriculture, penicillin, and (probably) Tinder.
+I think these little blobs of silicon rank among society’s greatest achievements, easily surpassing agriculture, penicillin, and (probably) Tinder.

 Stray, spindly wires, which seem destined to slip into the most hard-to-reach places, are the bane of post-industrial life; everybody knows what I’m talking about.